Bỏ qua đến nội dung

 mode: single

-Because an LLM can return flexible text, using the regex ([0-9]+) is a simple and stable way to avoid parsing errors.
+Because LLMs can return flexible text, using the regex ([0-9]+) is a simple and stable way to prevent parsing errors.

-Part 3: Create an automation to notify when there is a delivery driver
+Part 3: Create notification automation when a delivery person arrives

-alias: Notify when a delivery driver is standing at the gate
+alias: Notify when delivery person is at the gate

 description: ""